Blog

 These blood cells were grown from donor stem cells, and if this innovation proves safe and effective, manufactured blood cells could completely transform treatments for those with blood disorders like sickle cell and rare blood types.

-Another exciting drug to come onto the market recently is Aduhelm, an Alzheimer’s treatment.
-Aduhelm attaches to and reduces amyloid plaques, a buildup of proteins in the brains of those with Alzheimer’s disease.
+In July 2023, Leqembi (lecanemab) was approved by the FDA.
+It’s an antibody intravenous (IV) infusion therapy that targets and removes amyloid plaques, a buildup of proteins in the brains of those with Alzheimer’s disease.

-We still don’t know if amyloid plaques cause Alzheimer’s and cognitive impairment, but researchers do know that those with Alzheimer’s tend to have a buildup of these proteins.
+We still don’t know for sure if amyloid plaques cause Alzheimer’s and cognitive impairment, but researchers do know that those with Alzheimer’s tend to have a buildup of these proteins.

 Medical Breakthrough #16: ctDNA